DennisVargas/fcc-product-landing/readme.md

 # FCC Product Landing

-## A web page for a fictious product
+## A web page for a fictitoius public house called, "The Garlic Bull"

-### Created as part of the completion in the Free Code Camp "Front End Development" curriculum
+### Created as part of the Free Code Camp "Front End Development" curriculum